Ingemark/pbxis/README.md

 `register-sink`: register an event sink function that will asynchronously receive events.

 `events-for`: synchronously gather events for a registered agent.
-The function blocks until an event occurs within the timeout period.
-If the agent was configured (by calling `config-agnt`) with at least one event listener, this function will not supply any events.

 `originate-call`: place a phone call to the supplied phone number and patch it through to agent's extension.